neelsmith/infoweb/holycross/greek/principalclause.md

 Greek sentences regularly connect the main clause of a sentence to the larger context by a conjunction (such as καί) or a particle
 (such as δέ).
 Identifying how the main clause is connected to what precedes or follows will help you understand the logic of the sentence.
-It will also help you understand the syntax of the syntax, since you will not mistakenly interpret the conjunction or particle as coordinating parts of the same sentence.
+It will also help you understand the syntax of the sentence, since you will not mistakenly interpret the conjunction or particle as coordinating parts of the same sentence.

 ## Next...